SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 <br><br>

 ## Step 7 - Prepare data payload to persist text embeddings into HANA Vector DB
-In this step, the generated embeddings are inserted into the SAP HANA Cloud vector database using JDBC receiver adapter, ensuring real-time grounding of Support Case objects.
+In this step, the generated embeddings are inserted into the SAP HANA Cloud vector database using the JDBC receiver adapter, ensuring real-time grounding of Support Case objects.

 1. After the 'Get Text Embeddings' step, click on the (+) button to 'Add a Flow Step'.